Nineteen991/ethBlockExplorer/README.md

 I wanted to make this a larger more secure app so I added a node backend that would take in requests from the frontend.
+I also decided to try out vite instead of my usual create-react-app.
+Let's see how this goes.